Mercerenies/a-turtles-troll/README.md

 * After getting out of bed, you get some random status effects.
 * Any bucket without a custom name will randomly change its contents every eight seconds.
+* If a fish is drying out, it will create water to survive.
 * The gods' death conditions are now tiered; harder conditions only appear if you've satisfied them a lot recently.
 * When shearing a sheep, the color of wool dropped is randomized.